Real Estate in Martinique

 We asked foreigners in Martinique what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Rental properties in Martinique typically include a refrigerator, stove, oven, microwave, washing machine, and dryer.
-Additionally, some properties may include air conditioning, a dishwasher, and other small appliances," explained one person living in Martinique.
+Additionally, some properties may include air conditioning, a dishwasher, and other small appliances," said one person in Martinique.

 "Usually when renting a property you get a stove, and sometimes a fridge.
 Some apartments or homes come fully furnished.
-Especially because this is a tourists island," said one expat in Scholcher.
+Especially because this is a tourists island," wrote one expat who made the move to Scholcher.

 Additional Information about Searching for a Home in Martinique: